Elizabeth II and Prince Philip at her

 coronation in 1953.

 In the last century, particularly since World War II, that tradition has been waning.
-In fact the last time a royal in one of the currently reigning royal houses marry another royal was 30 years ago when Princess Astrid of Belgium married Archduke Lorenz of Austria, a grandson of the last Austrian emperor.
+In fact the last time a royal in one of the currently reigning royal houses married another royal was 30 years ago when Princess Astrid of Belgium married Archduke Lorenz of Austria, a grandson of the last Austrian emperor.

 Today, there are seven reigning Kings and Queens in Europe.
 Of those, only two made royal marriage: King Juan Carlos of Spain who married Princess Sophia of Spain (daughter of King Paul) and Queen Elizabeth II of the United Kingdom who married the former Prince Philip of Spain (grandson of King George I).
 One of the current monarchs, the new King Philippe of Belgium, married a member of the aristocracy, Mathilde d'Udekem d'Acoz, who held the rank of Jonkvrouw, the lowest Belgian title of nobility.
 The other four are married to commoners--mostly to foreign commoners.
 [UPDATE: With the subsequent abdication of Juan Carlos, only Elizabeth II has a royal spouse.]

 Only King Harald of Norway is married to a commoner from his own country, the former Sonja Haraldsen.
 It is he, in a way, who has inspired me to take a look at these modern "unequal" marriages.
 After recently reading the novel, "A Shopkeeper's Daughter," (read my review) I started wondering about the transition toward more royal-common marriages, specifically wondering whether these marriages, which are supposedly more often love matches are happier.
 In my consideration, the author of "A Shopkeeper's Daughter," (buy the book) Rachel Wisdom, kindly let me read a college paper she had written on the topic.
 She contends that the tendency away from dynastic marriages was triggered by several factors including the changing culture of post-War Europe; she looks particularly at the 1960s.
 She also discusses the fact that the generation of royals born in the 1930s and 1940s were more likely to be sent to schools with "ordinary" people, so they were more likely to meet and fall in love with ordinary people.